jackmorrison12/personal-site/content/notes/zcash.md

 ## Transparent Pool Payments

-Transparent payemnts in ZCash work the same way as Bitcoin payments - they're both executed within an unspent transaction output (UTXO) ledger that provides no privacy
+Transparent payments in ZCash work the same way as Bitcoin payments - they're both <mark>executed within an unspent transaction output</mark> (UTXO) ledger that provides <mark>no privacy</mark>

-A UTXO ledger is a record of transations, each of which spends the total value contained in all inputs it references to create new outputs with specific values
+A UTXO ledger is a <mark>record of transations</mark>, each of which spends the total value contained in all inputs it references to create new outputs with specific values

-A transaction output specifies under what conditions the coins allocated to it can be spent (i.e. who can spend it)
+A <mark>transaction output specifies</mark> under <mark>what conditions</mark> the <mark>coins allocated to it can be spent</mark> (i.e. who can spend it)

-If the sum of coins in the outputs of a transaction is less than the sum of the coins in its inputs, the remainder is considered a transaction fee
+If the <mark>sum of coins in the outputs</mark> of a transaction is <mark>less than the sum of the coins in its inputs</mark>, the remainder is considered a <mark>transaction fee</mark>

 ### Linkability

-Inputs, outputs and amounts are specified in plaintext, which enables the construction of a directed acyclic graph that represents the flow of currency between addresses
+<mark>Inputs, outputs and amounts</mark> are specified in <mark>plaintext</mark>, which enables the construction of a <mark>directed acyclic graph</mark> that represents the <mark>flow of currency</mark> between addresses

-While in the early days, several media outlets claimed Bitcoin to be an an anonymous payment system, several works later demonstrated that a lot of information about the users behind the pseudo-anonymous payments can be inferred
+While in the early days, several media outlets claimed Bitcoin to be an an anonymous payment system, several works later demonstrated that a lot of information about the <mark>users behind the pseudo-anonymous payments can be inferred</mark>

-The inference is mainly enables by the linkability of transparent transactions, which permits analysts to piece together how senders and recipients are connected in real life, given only partial information about address owners in real life
+The inference is mainly enabled by the linkability of transparent transactions, which permits <mark>analysts to piece together how senders and recipients are connected in real life</mark>, given only partial information about address owners in real life

 ## Shielded Pool Payments